PaddlePaddle/PaddleClas/README_en.md

 ## Introduction

-PaddleClas is a image recognition toolset for industry and academia, helping users train better computer vision models and apply them in real scenarios.
+PaddleClas is an image recognition toolset for industry and academia, helping users train better computer vision models and apply them in real scenarios.

 **Recent updates**

 - 2021.06.16 PaddleClas release/2.2.
-   - Add metric learning and vector search module.
+   - Add metric learning and vector search modules.
-   - Add product recognition, cartoon character recognition, car recognition and logo recognition.
+   - Add product recognition, animation character recognition, vehicle recognition and logo recognition.
    - Added 30 pretrained models of LeViT, Twins, TNT, DLA, HarDNet, and RedNet, and the accuracy is roughly the same as that of the paper.

 - 2021.05.14